ruivieira/timeseries-mock/README.md

 #### Continuous

-Continuous observations allow to model any floating point type measure.
+Continuous observations allow us to model any floating point type measure.
 Note that this is not bound by upper or lower limits (range `]-inf, +inf[`<sup>[1]</sup>).
-If you use `continuous` to simulate, say, temperature readings from a sensor, keep in mind that the values might drift to very high or very low depending on the structure. <sup>[2]</sup>
+If you use `continuous` to simulate, say, temperature readings from a sensor, keep in mind that the simulated readings might drift to very high or very low values depending on the structure. <sup>[2]</sup>

 ```yaml
 observations: